 A study published in the Journal of Medical Entomology indicates that Insect Shield permethrin-treated clothing has promise as a personal protective measure to prevent bites by medically important ticks in the United States.

 Lyme disease is one of the fastest growing epidemics to date with numbers of US cases reported per year skyrocketing to an estimated 329,000 – a 25-fold increase since surveillance began in 1982.
-According to a new report by Quest Diagnostics Health Trends™, Lyme disease can be found all 50 states and the District of Columbia.
+According to a report by Quest Diagnostics Health Trends™, Lyme disease can be found all 50 states and the District of Columbia.
 Yet, Lyme and other insect borne illnesses are preventable, with one caveat - awareness.
 A recently released study conducted by the U.S. Centers for Disease Control and Prevention (CDC), published by the Journal of Medical Entomology, confirms the efficacy of Insect Shield® permethrin-treated clothing for personal protection against ticks.

 Ten different types of permethrin-treated clothing purchased directly from Insect Shield were included in the study.
 Both laboratory-reared and field-collected ticks were utilized to determine effectiveness.
 Researchers found that not only did the clothing affect the blacklegged tick (Ixodes scapularis) that carries Lyme disease, it also had had similar effects on both the lone star tick (Amblyomma americanum) and the American dog tick (Dermacentor variabilis), which also carry life threatening diseases.